atlarge-research/apate/docs/usage.md

 nginx-deployment-6cbf99798f-62ftl   0/1     Pending     0          3s
 ```

-Because this is a deployment you can see the controlelr is trying to start new pods up covering for the succeeded ones.
+Because this is a deployment you can see the controller is trying to start new pods up covering for the succeeded ones.
 Make sure to stop the deployment using `kubectl delete -f emulated_nginx.yml` otherwise you might end up with a lot of pods.

 ::: tip Emulation Methods
 This example used so-called direct emulation, to view how to do planned emulation and for other configuration options please look at the [CRD Configuration](./configuration.md) page.